-- Note a: Refer to Note 1 to the schedule of expenditures of federal awards for a description of significant accounting policies used in preparing this schedule. - Note b: There was no federal awards expended in the form of noncash assistance and insurance in effect during the year. - Note c: Total amount provided to subrecipients during the year was \$0.
+Note a: Refer to Note 1 to the schedule of expenditures of federal awards for a description of significant accounting policies used in preparing this schedule.

+Note b: There was no federal awards expended in the form of noncash assistance and insurance in effect during the year.

+Note c: Total amount provided to subrecipients during the year was \$0.

-NOTES TO THE SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS FOR THE YEAR ENDED JUNE 30, 2015
+NOTES TO THE SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS FOR THE YEAR ENDED JUNE 30, 2016 a.
+Scope of Presentation